-- (i) The division may, at its discretion, conduct an inspection for any violent incident reported pursuant to subdivision (h). - (j) Nothing in this section requiring recordkeeping and reporting by an employer relieves the employer of the requirements of Section 6410.
+(j) Nothing in this section requiring recordkeeping and reporting by an employer relieves the employer of the requirements of Section 6410.

-- (k) (1) By January 1, 2015, and annually thereafter, the division shall report to the relevant fiscal and policy committees of the Legislature, in a manner that protects patient and employee confidentiality, information regarding violent incidents of violence at hospitals, that includes, but is not limited to, the total number of reports and which specific hospitals filed reports pursuant to subdivision (h), the outcome of any related inspection or investigation, citations levied against a hospital based on-an a violent incident-of workplace violence, and recommendations on how to prevent violent incidents of workplace violence at hospitals. - (2) The requirement for submitting a report imposed pursuant to this subdivision is inoperative on January 1, 2019, pursuant to Section 10231.5 of the Government Code. - (3) A report to be submitted pursuant to this subdivision shall be submitted in compliance with Section 9795 of the Government Code. - (l) By January 1, 2015, the division shall adopt regulations to implement the provisions of this section. - (m) For purposes of this section, "violent incident" shall include, but not be limited to, the following: - (1) The use of physical force against a hospital employee by a patient or a person accompanying a patient that results in or has a high likelihood of resulting in injury, psychological trauma, or stress, regardless of whether the employee sustains an injury. - (2) An incident involving the use of a firearm or other dangerous weapon, regardless of whether the employee sustains an injury. - SEC.
-2. No reimbursement is required by this act pursuant to Section 6 of Article XIIIB of the California Constitution because the only costs that may be incurred by a local agency or school district will be incurred because this act creates a new crime or infraction, eliminates a crime or infraction, or changes the penalty for a crime or infraction, within the meaning of Section 17556 of
+- (k) (1) By January 1, 2015, and annually thereafter, the division shall report to the relevant fiscal and policy committees of the Legislature, in a manner that protects patient and employee confidentiality, information regarding violent incidents at hospitals, that includes, but is not limited to, the total number of reports and which specific hospitals filed reports pursuant to subdivision (h), the outcome of any related inspection or investigation, citations levied against a hospital based on a violent incident, and recommendations on how to prevent violent incidents at hospitals. - (2) The requirement for submitting a report imposed pursuant to this subdivision is inoperative on January 1, 2019, pursuant to Section 10231.5 of the Government Code. - (3) A report to be submitted pursuant to this subdivision shall be submitted in compliance with Section 9795 of the Government Code. - (l) By January 1, 2015, the division shall adopt regulations to implement the provisions of this section. - (m) For purposes of this section, "violent incident" shall include, but not be limited to, the following: - (1) The use of physical force against a hospital employee by a patient or a person accompanying a patient that results in or has a high likelihood of resulting in injury, psychological trauma, or stress, regardless of whether the employee sustains an injury. - (2) An incident involving the use of a firearm or other dangerous weapon, regardless of whether the employee sustains an injury. - (n) This section shall not apply to a hospital operated by the State Department of State Hospitals, the State Department of Developmental Services, or the Department of Corrections and Rehabilitation. - SEC.
+2. No reimbursement is required by this act pursuant to Section 6 of Article XIIIB of the California Constitution because the only costs that may be incurred by a local agency or school district will be incurred because this act creates a new crime or infraction, eliminates a crime or infraction, or changes the penalty for a crime or infraction, within the meaning of Section 17556 of the Government Code, or changes the definition of a crime within